collectiveidea/json_spec/README.md

       exclude_keys "created_at", "updated_at"
     end

-Now, the `id` key will be included in JsonSpec's comparisons.
+Now, the `id` key will be included in json_spec's comparisons.
 Keys can also be excluded/included per matcher by chaining the `excluding` or `including` methods (as shown above) which will add or subtract from the globally excluded keys, respectively.

 ### Paths

-Each of JsonSpec's matchers deal with JSON "paths."
+Each of json_spec's matchers deal with JSON "paths."
 These are simple strings of "/" separated hash keys and array indexes.
 For instance, with the following JSON:

     {